Schools get an annual budget, plus two “Premiums”:

 - Sports Premium (for all primary-aged students)

-This grant is for schools to work with students who have free school meals, are Looked After Children, have been Adopted from Care or are children of Service Personnel.
+This money is for schools to work with students who are entitled to receive free school meals, are Looked After Children, have been Adopted from Care or are children of Service Personnel.
 The government believe that these children are at a disadvantage when compared to their peers and that they need extra help.

-We receive this money for a high proportion of our students, but we also consider all of our students to be disadvantaged because of their learning difficulties or disability.
+We receive this money for over half of our students, but we also consider all of our students to be disadvantaged because of their learning difficulties or disability.
 We have therefore chosen to supplement this grant with money from the school budget to ensure that all children benefit from the full range of interventions we have developed with this funding.

 We can measure the impact of pupil premium funding through our assessment cycle which includes regular monitoring of student progress, behaviour data, attendance, progress towards Personal Learning Goals (PLGs) and Annual Reviews.

 Prior to its cessation in 2020, the school was in receipt of funding from the Year 7 Catch-up Premium.
 This premium was paid to give schools additional funding to support year 7 pupils who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 (KS2).
 At Lampard this applied to all our year 7 students.